 … and in the condiments

 That’s the first, crucial difference.
 The second difference is that Tico pinto needs Salsa Lizano to be edible.
 Now, I love Salsa Lizano.
-It’s one of the top twenty reasons to live in Costa Rica and for sure the number one reason to eat gallo pinto.
+It’s one of the top twenty reasons to live in Costa Rica (although nowadays Lizano aficionados can buy their favorite sauce on Amazon) and for sure the number one reason to eat gallo pinto.
 Although I don’t love Lizano that much myself.

 But eating gallo pinto to get more Salsa Lizano in your life, even if you don’t like pinto, is something I find acceptable to do.
 And the Lizano hides the taste of the pinto, too.